Blue pages: United States

 In the United States, the blue pages included state, federal, and local offices, including service districts such as school districts, port authorities, public utility providers, parks districts, and fire districts.
 Starting in 1997, the blue pages also provided information about government services, in addition to officials' names, addresses, telephone numbers, and other contact information.
 They were published either separately from the rest of the phone book, or consolidated into one volume, depending on the phone company and year.

-However, some phone books misplaced government-run businesses like Amtrak outside of the Blue pages section.
+Some phone books misplaced government-run businesses like Amtrak outside of the Blue pages section.

 The color blue is likely derived from so-called government blue books, official publications printed by a government (such as that of a state) describing its organization, and providing a list of contact information.
 (The blue pages published in a printed telephone directory is usually quite abridged, compared to official blue books).

 Other

-The name "blue pages" has been used for various specialised directories by private-sector entities such as the internal IBM Staff directory.
+The name blue pages has been used for various specialised directories by private-sector entities, such as the internal IBM Staff directory.